frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-exercise1.md

 ## Done following along?

 Mess around with the tubes a bit more, try extruding different lengths, using different extrude offsets and settings, and play to see how they relate to your final box tube.

-After 5 minutes or so, move on to the next exercise.

 <br>